 1. Krakow

-Slightly cheaper than the capital Warsaw or Gdansk, Krakow is an affordable city to live in.
-You can find rooms in shared apartments for under 250 Euros/month while you can find your own studio or one bedroom flat for something in the region of 400-550.
+Slightly cheaper than the capital Warsaw, Krakow is still an affordable city to live in by most European standards.
+However, as is the case across Poland, living and particularly housing costs have risen dramatically in the last few years.
+As of late 2023, you should be able to find rooms in shared apartments for around 1500 Polish Zloty (340 Euros) per month while you can find your own studio or one bedroom flat for something in the region of 2500-3500 Zloty (560-790 Euros) per month.

-While winters are cold, Krakow’s southerly location ensures it has slightly warmer summers than most Polish cities.
+While winters are cold, one positive is that Krakow’s southerly location ensures it has slightly warmer summers than most Polish cities.
 It also has the advantage of being close to the popular town of Zakopane and the beautiful Tatra Mountains, making the city a good base for nature lovers.

 2. Szczecin

-If saving money is your priority, there are lots of cheap options for city living in Poland.
-In truth, most are fairly uninspiring, often industrial places with not much entertainment.
-Szczecin is perhaps the best of the real cheap options.
+If saving money whilst working remotely is your priority, there are still lots of cheap options for city living in Poland.
+In truth, many are fairly uninspiring, often industrial places with not much entertainment.
+Szczecin is perhaps the nicest of the better value choices.

 Located in the far northwest of the country, just 15 km from the German border, Szczecin is a green, riverside city with a laid back atmosphere.
 The level of English spoken is good and while it may lack the nightlife and fun factor of other Polish cities, those looking for a more tranquil pace of life ought to enjoy it.
 There are plenty of pleasant cafes to work and it also ranks very well in terms of internet speeds.